 Technology at Thayer

 In an era of collaborative learning, technology enriches the academic environment for both faculty and students.
 One of Thayer’s goals is to be a mobile computing campus, providing each student with a laptop so that all learners have access to current technology.
 The Thayer Academy Laptop Program

-Thayer’s Educational Technology Provides Campus Wide Access to these Technology Resources:
+Thayer’s Educational Technology, TigerNet, Provides Campus Wide Access to these Technology Resources:

 * A Fully Wired/Wireless Networked Campus allowing for student mobile device use wherever they need educational computing such as in the classroom, outside the buildings and on the fields.

 * Dependable Network Server Access campus wide to file storage, printers, library resources as well as filtered Internet connectivity, thus establishing productivity for teaching and learning.